open-feature/flagd/docs/reference/openfeature-operator/crds/featureflagsource.md

 ## Sidecar configurations

-`FlagSourceConfiguration` further allows to provide configurations to the injected flagd sidecar.
+`FeatureFlagSource` further allows to provide configurations to the injected flagd sidecar.
 Table given below is non-exhaustive list of overriding options,

 | Configuration | Explanation                   | Default                    |